sakho3600/mobile-ticket/README.md

 Note:

-* If you're specifying styles in this stylesheet, it will override the default styles.
+* If you are specifying styles in this stylesheet, it will override the default styles.
-* If you want to add a new logo or background Image, make sure to include the images in the src/app/resources folder and refer it from the theme-styles sheet as shown in the above table.
+* If you want to add a new logo or background image, make sure to include the images in the src/app/resources folder and refer it from the theme-styles sheet as shown in the above table.
-* If you don't want to customize your application, remove this file from the build.
-In this case the application will load with the default styles.
+* If you do not want to customize your application, remove this file from the build.
+In this case, the application will load with the default styles.